gabrielecerizza/information_retrieval_project/README.md

 ### Results

 The results for this task are stored as JSON files in the ``results/historical_events`` subdirectories.
+In the ``wiki_dataset`` subdirectory we stored predictions on the training set of our Wikipedia data set.
+Some noteworthy examples of our models capabilities on the Wikipedia data set can be found in our slides ``latex/slides/slides.pdf``.